ssh4net/DNG-CMake/README.md

 - This build system prioritizes system libraries over bundled SDK sources for better performance and security
 - All necessary preprocessor definitions and include paths from original Visual Studio projects are preserved
-- JPEG-XL and JPEG support are enabled by default
+- JPEGXL and JPEG support are enabled by default
 - XMP metadata support is fully integrated using the XMP SDK from DNG SDK archive
 - System XMP SDK support is available but not tested (official XMP SDK has differences)
 - System Boost library (uuid) can be used instead of bundled sources